PEtab-dev/PEtab/doc/documentation_data_format.md

 Extensions of this format (e.g. additional columns in the measurement table) are possible and intended.
-However, those columns should provide extra information for example for plotting, or for more efficient parameter estimation, but they should not affect the optimization problem as such.
+However, those columns should provide extra information for example for plotting, downstream analysis, or for more efficient parameter estimation, but they should not affect the optimization problem as such.
-Some optional extensions are described in the last section, "Extensions", of this document.

 **General remarks**
 - All model entities column and row names are case-sensitive